PMI-ACP Certification

 • Work Breakdown Structure WBS

-Below some additional definitions
+Below are some additional definitions

 Regardless of what we discover, we understand and truly believe that everyone did the best job they could, given what they knew at the time, their skills and abilities, the resources available, and the situation at hand.